PrefectHQ/prefect/docs/cloud/workspaces.md

 ## Workspace transfer

 Workspace transfer enables you to move an existing workspace from one account to another.
-For example, you may transfer a workspace from a personal account to an organization.

 Workspace transfer retains existing workspace configuration and flow run history, including blocks, deployments, notifications, work pools, and logs.

 !!! note "Workspace transfer permissions"
     Workspace transfer must be initiated or approved by a user with admin privileges for the workspace to be transferred.

-    For example, if you are transferring a personal workspace to an organization, the owner of the personal account is the default admin for that account and must initiate or approve the transfer.

     To initiate a workspace transfer between personal accounts, contact [support@prefect.io](mailto:support@prefect.io).